 Structure of a watercolor brush:

-Clean them after working with them and never leave let them dry with paint still in them.
-Simply rinse them with water
+Always clean them when you’re done working and never let them dry with paint still in them.

-Don’t over clean them.
-You can damage your brushes if you constantly use soaps with harsh chemicals to wash them constantly.
-I suggest rinsing them gently through clean running water before leaving them to dry.
+You can damage your brushes if you constantly use soaps that contain harsh chemicals.
+I suggest rinsing them gently with clean running water before leaving them to dry.

-All in all avoid using shampoo, antibacterial soaps, detergents and hot water when washing brushes.
+Avoid using shampoo, antibacterial soaps, detergents, and hot water when washing brushes.
 You can use soaps specifically made for watercolor brushes or soaps which are less harsh.

-Never use your brush to dig into dry paint, this will damage the brush causing it to lose it’s shape and will make the hairs rough.
+Never use your brush to dig into dry paint, this will damage the brush causing the bristles to become rough and lose their shape.

 3. Dont leave them in the water jar

-Never leave the brush sitting in a jar of rinsing water especially with the tip facing the bottom!
+Never leave the brush sitting in your rinsing jar, especially with the tip facing the bottom!

 This will cause the brush to lose its shape.
 Not to mention, the water will cause the handle to expand and eventually crack.